-Medical School: Universidad Autonoma de Guadalajara I grew up in Los Angeles in a close-knit household consisting of my mother, father, and three younger siblings.
+Universidad Autónoma de Guadalajara, Mexico I grew up in Los Angeles in a close-knit household consisting of my mother, father, and three younger siblings.
 My father is an immigrant from central Mexico and my mother an immigrant from Colombia.
 Growing up I spent my summers changing tires and doing basic mechanic work at my father’s mechanic shop.
 These experiences gave me a clear sense as to the importance of hard work and perseverance.
 I was fortunate to stay in sunny southern California for college at USC (Go Trojans!).
-My passion for providing medical care for vulnerable populations stems from completing a medical brigade in rural Honduras.
-After graduating from college, I moved to Jalisco, Mexico to attend medical school at the Universidad Autonoma de Guadalajara and completed my clinical clerkships in Phoenix, Arizona.
+My passion for providing medical care for vulnerable populations was inspired by participating in a medical brigade in rural Honduras.
+After graduating from college, I moved to Jalisco, Mexico to attend medical school at the Universidad Autónoma de Guadalajara and completed my clinical clerkships in Phoenix, Arizona.

 Outside of medicine, I enjoy watching and playing soccer, going for runs, mountain biking, and traveling.

 Western University of Health Sciences Before joining the Natividad family, I grew up in Livermore, CA in the east Bay Area with my parents and two younger siblings.
 As a kid, I loved to read and back then I thought I would grow up to be an author.
 Over time, my love for reading remained but the subject of the books changed.
 I studied biological sciences at UC Davis and then earned my medical degree at Western University of Health Sciences in Pomona, CA.